-Launched last year, Writer’s Army is a one-day writing intensive for anyone who needs some friendly faces and no distractions.
-It’s hosted on a regular basis in collaboration with Brunswick Mechanics Institute.
+Launched in 2018, Writer’s Army is a one-day writing intensive for anyone who needs some friendly faces and no distractions.
+It’s hosted on a regular basis and has been run in collaboration with Brunswick Mechanics Institute and Malthouse Theatre.
+Sadly, social distancing makes this program difficult to run.
+We hope for it to be up and about as soon as we’re allowed to congregate again.

 WRITER’S ARMY RULES